hanglip/hanglip.github.io/_src/stream-dream.md

 It is, at best, a stream, and we feel very lucky that Hangklip straddles it.
 Maeder sometimes uses the term "drainage system" for these gravitional run-off features, found all over the Karoo.

 For us, it's a fulcrum, if you like, with two main components to it uppermost in our thinking about it.
-It is rich in history and has great promise for a future conservancy
+It is rich in history and has great promise for a future conservancy, something that we are slowly planning.

 ## SM Osler:
 ***Oorlogspoort stream, Hanglip farm****